Likelihood Approximation With Hierarchical Matrices For Large Spatial Datasets: Conclusion and Discussion

-We reduced the cost of computing the log-likelihood function dramatically, from cubic to almost linear (see Table~\ref{table:approx_compare15}), by employing the $\H$-matrix approximations, without significantly changing the log-likelihood, even with a small rank $k$.
-We considered both a simulated example, where we identified the known parameters, and a large, real data (soil moisture) example, where the parameters were unknown.
-We were able to calculate the maximum of the log-likelihood and the maximum likelihood estimator (MLE) for both examples.
-We were also able to compute the MLE when all of the parameters $\ell$, $\nu$, and $\sigma^2$, were simultaneously unknown.
-We researched the contributions of the $\H$-matrix approximation error and the statistical error (see Fig.~\ref{fig:BoxplotsCase1}) to the total error.
-We found a balance between the $\H$-matrix approximation error and the statistical error; Fig.~\ref{fig:BoxplotsCase1}.
-Boxplots for the estimates of $\ell$, $\nu$, and $\sigma^2$ for $n=\{128{,}000,...,2{,}000\}$ are shown in Figure~\ref{fig:moist_boxes_whole}.
+We reduced the cost of computing the log-likelihood from cubic to log-linear, by employing the $\H$-matrix approximations, without significantly changing the log-likelihood.
+We considered both simulated examples, where we identified the known parameters, and a large, real data (soil moisture) example, where the parameters were unknown.
+We were able to calculate the maximum likelihood estimate ($\hat{\ell}$, $\hat{\nu}$, $\hat{\sigma}^2$) for all examples.
+We researched the impact of the $\H$-matrix approximation error and the statistical error (see Fig.~\ref{fig:50eps}) to the total error.
+For both examples we repeated the calculations for 50 replicates and computed box plots.
+We analyzed the dependence of ($\hat{\ell}$, $\hat{\nu}$, $\hat{\sigma}^2$) on $\varepsilon$ and on the sample size $n$.

-We found how the log-likelihood function and MLE depend on the number of locations (Fig.~\ref{fig:logli_vis}), which we varied from 2{,}000 to 128{,}000.
-We demonstrated that the $\H$-matrix approximation errors are stable with respect to the Mat\'{e}rn parameters $\ell$, $\nu$, and $\sigma^2$.
-Since the $\H$-matrix approximation is much cheaper to store than the original matrix, a much larger number of locations can be considered.
-With the parallel $\H$-matrix library HLIBPro, we were able to compute the log-likelihood function for $2{,}000{,}000$ locations just in a few minutes on a desktop machine (Fig.~\ref{table:approx_compare15}). \\
+With the parallel $\H$-matrix library HLIBPro, we were able to compute the log-likelihood function for $2{,}000{,}000$ locations in a few minutes (Fig.~\ref{table:approx_compare15}) on a desktop machine, which is $\approx 5$ years old and cost nowadays $\approx 5.000$ USD.
+At the same time, computation of the maximum likelihood estimates is much more expensive and depends on the number of iterations in the optimization and can take from few hours to few days.
+In total, the algorithm may need 100-200 iterations (or more, depending on the initial guess and the threshold).
+If each iteration takes 10 minutes, then we may need 24 hours to get ($\hat{\ell}$, $\hat{\nu}$, $\hat{\sigma}^2$).
+Possible extension of this work are 1) to reduce the number of required iterations by implementing the first and second derivatives of the likelihood; 2) add nugget to the set of unknown parameters; 3) combine the current framework with the domain decomposition method.\\

 \textbf{Acknowledgment} The research reported in this publication was supported by funding from King Abdullah University of Science and Technology (KAUST).
 Additionally, we would like to express our special thanks of gratitude to Ronald Kriemann (for the HLIBPro software library) as well as to Lars Grasedyck and Steffen Boerm for the HLIB software library.
+Alexander Litvinenko was supported by the Bayesian Computational Statistics $\&$ Modeling group (KAUST), and by the SRI-UQ group (KAUST).\\